rahil1202/nextjs-weather-app/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) in your browser, and the weather world will unfold before your eyes. 🌎

-You can start editing the page by modifying `pages/index.js`.
-The page auto-updates as you edit the file.
+You can start your exploration by editing `pages/index.js`.
+Watch as the page auto-updates, providing you with real-time weather information.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.js`.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.
+## Features 🌟

+Our Weather App boasts a range of features to enhance your weather experience:

+- **Sunset and Sunrise Times**: Stay in tune with the changing sky and plan your day accordingly.

+- **Temperature Overview**: Get real-time temperature updates to prepare for the day's conditions.

+- **Weekly Forecast**: Plan your week with a detailed forecast extending up to 7 days.

+## API Routes

+Explore additional weather data through API routes:

+- [Current Weather](http://localhost:3000/api/current-weather): Real-time current weather data.

+- [Weekly Forecast](http://localhost:3000/api/weekly-forecast): A glimpse into the weather for the week.

-## Learn More
+## Learn More About Weather

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+If you want to deepen your understanding of weather phenomena, check out the [Weather Basics](https://weather.com/science/weather-basics) guide.

-## Deploy on Vercel
+## Deploy on Vercel 🚀

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+Ready to share your personalized weather app?
+Deploy it seamlessly on the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme).

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Explore our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for a smooth deployment process.

+Feel free to contribute and enjoy the weather journey! 🚀🌞